Vikki Vale, Batman's intrepid female reporter, would've gotten yelled at.

 I still remember every detail of her first scene in Tim Burton’s Batman.
-Kim Basinger makes her entrance as Vale, in a bridal, off-the-shoulder white gown, stalking around Wayne Manor into a room devoted to exotic suits of armour, where she unknowingly encounters Bruce Wayne.
+Kim Basinger makes her entrance as Vale, in a bridal, off –the-shoulder white gown, stalking around Wayne Manor into a room devoted to exotic suits of armor, where she unknowingly encounters Bruce Wayne.

 But now I know better: What self-respecting, award-winning photojournalist would head to the party of a confirmed recluse she’s interested in covering without knowing what he looks like?

-Vale didn’t do her research before she attended his charity ball, so Wayne gets the drop on her with a two-way mirror in the hall of armour.
+Vale didn’t do her research before she attended his charity ball, so Wayne gets the drop on her with a two-way mirror in the hall of armor.

 My editor would have screamed at me.

-I’m an investigative reporter, writing about politics in New York City, unmarried and under 30.
+I’m an investigative reporter, writing about politics in New York City, and I’m unmarried and under thirty.
 So, basically, I’m the “intrepid girl reporter” you’ve been seeing in movies since at least the 1930s.

-In movies and on television, reporting is a glam job for both sexes (see Robert Redford, hair moussed and sleeves rolled up in All the President’s Men).
+In movies and on television, reporting is a glam job for both sexes (cf. Robert Redford, hair mussed, sleeves rolled up, in All the President’s Men).

 I first saw Batman when I was five.
-It’s one of my favourites.
+It’s one of my favorites.
 I’ve seen it dozens of times.
 I used to pop it into the VCR in the playroom while I situated my Barbies in the Barbie mansion.
-With a non-working, cream-coloured button-dial phone, I reenacted the scene where Vale tells fellow reporter Knox to “find out what’s so special about the alley between Pearl and Philips streets”.
+With a non-working cream-colored button dial phone, I reenacted the scene where Vale tells fellow reporter Knox to “find out what’s so special about the alley between Pearl and Philips streets.”
 At age six, the investigating wasn’t as fun as the pretending to have my own phone, but the idea of making important outcalls stuck.

 You’ll recall the intrepid Vale heads to the alley after using a microfiche machine to determine the alley is the place where Bruce Wayne’s parents were brutally gunned down by the Joker.
 Microfiche is like early internet.
 I could not wait until I was old enough to go to the library to use the microfiche machine.
 And I badly wanted a pair of glasses like the big specs Vale dons when she’s doing serious work.
 I’ve got the glasses, a pair of Persol black frame lenses.

-Sometimes the job has its own glamour.
-I do a lot of transcribing and reading budgets, but I also get to stand real close to the mayor of New York City sometimes and stick a recorder in peoples' faces and I’ve got a press pass that theoretically allows me to cross police lines.
-(It doesn’t always work.)
-I’ve even gotten 10 feet from Justin Bieber.
+Sometimes the job has its own glamor.
+I do a lot of transcribing and reading budgets, but I also get to stand real close to the mayor of New York City sometimes and stick a recorder in people’s faces and I’ve got a press pass that theoretically allows me to cross police lines.
+(It doesn’t always work).
+I’ve even gotten ten feet from Justin Bieber.
 But so many things are different.

 No one saves you in real life.
 If you miss your deadline, it is your own fault.
 If you write a story that’s wrong, it’s your byline, you’re the one getting sued for libel.
 If you get locked out of the press box in the state capitol after the building closes down, no one in a cape will break in so you can get all the stuff you left inside.